welfare-state-analytics/welfare_state_analytics/README.md

 ### JupyterHub installation

-The `westac_hub` folder contains a ready-to-use Docker setup (`Dockerfile` and `docker-compose.yml`) for a Jupyter Hub using `nginx` as reverse-proxy.
+The `westac_hub` repository contains a ready-to-use Docker setup (`Dockerfile` and `docker-compose.yml`) for a Jupyter Hub using `nginx` as reverse-proxy.
 The default setup uses `DockerSpawner` that spawns containers as specified in `westac_lab`, and Github for autorization (OAuth2).
 See the Makefile on how to build the project.

 ### Single Docker container

-You can also run the `westac_lab` container as a single Docker container.
-You need to have Docker installed on your computer.
+You can also run the `westac_lab` container as a single Docker container if you have Docker installed on your computer.